An introduction to marketing consultant Nat Sharp

-I started Sharp Thinking 3 years ago with a vision to provide practical marketing planning support for small businesses across Kent & Sussex.
+I started Sharp Thinking 3 years ago with a vision to provide practical marketing planning support for small businesses in my local community of Tunbridge Wells, Kent & Sussex.

 A decade ago I moved to Tunbridge Wells, believing deeply I could take my skills and use them to help small independent businesses that didn't have marketing departments or access to any marketing experts.